Democrats poised to unveil 2 impeachment articles vs. Trump

 Trump’s conduct, Nadler said at the end of the daylong hearing, “is clearly impeachable.”

-Collins said Democrats are racing to jam impeachment through on a “clock and a calendar” ahead of the 2020 presidential election.
+Rep. Doug Collins of Georgia, the top Republican on the committee, said Democrats are racing to jam impeachment through on a “clock and a calendar” ahead of the 2020 presidential election.

 “They can’t get over the fact that Donald Trump is the president of the United States, and they don’t have a candidate that can beat him,” Collins said.